Metropolitan Museum of Art New York

 What is there to see at the Metropolitan Museum of Art in 1.5 hours?

 Actually you need a few days at the museum to see all of its fantastic collection.
+The Met has two million works of art from all over the world, spanning 5,000 years, in more than 400 galleries.
 If you do not have much time, I advise you to review the free brochure while waiting in line to drop off your coat at the cloak room.
 Please find below selected useful information from the brochure.

-First you can visit the old European paintings of the Dutch Golden Age in Rooms 600-632 on the Second Floor.
+If you want to explore the museum on your own, head first to the old European paintings of the Dutch Golden Age in Rooms 600-632 on the Second Floor.
 Here are the works by the Dutch Masters like Rembrandt, van Ruysdael and Hobbema.
 A very intriguing collection indeed!

 From there, you can walk through a complex corridor to go to the South Side section to reach Rooms 800-830, which is the 19th and early 20th Century European paintings and sculpture.
 Here you will find a few more Van Gogh paintings that are not to be missed, as well as beautiful paintings by Matisse and Degas.